Design a poster

 • Use few fonts (1-2) and be consistent with their use

-• Avoid decorative fonts that are hard to read
+• Avoid decorative, hard to read fonts

 Print your poster in A3 or A4 size to check that text is legible